“Aspiration” finds the 5-vocal rock band leaning towards electronic rock and ballads, with mixed results.

 For a band that started out with a considerably heavy sound as their debut song, with each song they have been gradually toning down the aggression.

-EROSION have shifted from high-octane rock with some hits and bits of hardcore, to easy-listening pop-rock.
+EROSION has shifted from high-octane rock with some hits and bits of hardcore, to easy-listening pop-rock.

 This is not necessarily a bad thing, toning down usually makes the music and the project itself more accessible to those fans of 2D projects – that are on the fence because they are not keen on heavy rock music -, however, this is a frustration of expectations, at least for me, as I expected this band to not sacrifice their “heavier” sound – which is rare in 2D music projects – in order to be more accessible.